Networking Break with Roundtable Discussions

 How to Build Up the Talent of Today and Tomorrow

--Quincie Rivers, Vice President of Workforce Strategy & Employment Solutions, The Adecco Group
+-Barrett Bridgewater, Manager of Work-Based Learning & Youth Employment Solutions, The Adecco Group

 As the skills gap continues to widen, businesses across the country are feeling the effects of a tight labor market.
 How do we combat this?
 According to a 2019 study by the Adecco Group, a leading HR solutions partner, policymakers, businesses and educators must work together to form viable solutions that effectively build pipelines of career-ready workers.
 During this session, the Adecco Group will share new developments in upskilling and reskilling, the benefits of embracing work-based learning models and how to get the conversation started within your organization.